Pernille Vermund

-Ann Pernille Vermund Tvede (born 3 December 1975) is a Danish architect (MAA) and politician known for co-founding and being the leader of the national-conservative political party Nye Borgerlige from 2015 until 2023.
-She was previously affiliated with the Conservative People's Party.
-She is currently a member of the Folketing, having been elected in the 2019 and 2022 Danish general elections.
+Ann Pernille Vermund Bretton-Meyer (born 3 December 1975) is a Danish architect (MAA) and politician, being a member of the Folketing since 2019.
+She is known for co-founding and being the leader of the national-conservative political party Nye Borgerlige (New Right) from its founding in 2015 until February 2023 and again from October 2023 to January 2024.
+On 10 January 2024, she surprisingly announced that she had left Nye Borgerlige, recommending its dissolution.
+A week later, she joined the parliamentary group of the Liberal Alliance.

+Before the founding of Nye Borgerlige in 2015, Vermund was affiliated with the Conservative People's Party.

 Background

 Vermund is a graduate of the Royal Danish Academy of Fine Arts and worked as an architect before entering politics.
 She was the owner of the company Vermund Gere Arkitekter MAA.
-Vermund is divorced from her first husband and is the mother of three boys.
+Vermund is divorced from her first husband Johnny Gere and is the mother of three boys.
 In 2019, she married Danish author and businessman Lars Tvede.
+In 2021, they were divorced, and in March 2022 she announced her engagement to former DBU director Claus Bretton-Meyer.

 Political career

 Vermund was a member of the Conservative People's Party and sat on the municipal council in Helsingør Municipality for the party from 2009 to 2011.
-In October 2015, she co-founded the Nye Borgerlige (New Right) party with Peter Seier Christensen.
-Vermund stated that she founded the party as she felt her old party had become too soft on the issues of immigration and the European Union.
-Politically, she defines herself as a conservative.
-Vermund was elected to the Folketing in 2019.
-In January 2023, Vermund announced she would not be standing for re-election at the next Danish general election and would therefore be resigning as leader of Nye Borgerlige in the coming year.
-On 7 February 2023 Lars Boje Mathiesen took over as new party leader.
+In October 2015, she co-founded the New Right party with Peter Seier Christensen.
+Vermund said at the time that she founded the party as she felt her old party had become too soft on the issues of immigration and the European Union.
+In 2024, she stated that she had left the Conservative People's Party because she was "too liberal" to stay there, and that retrospectively she regretted some of her earlier statements in the immigration debate.
+She also stated that ideologically she was predominantly a classical liberal politician.